ciscon/quake-bootable/readme.txt

 $ quakepreset - changes the qw folder
 $ update-quake
 $ quake-afterquake
+$ razer commands (if a razer device exists)

 ## Step 1 - Burn the image
-In Windows, to burn to a HDD - download the software balenaEtcher, and burn the .img to the target drive.
+In Windows, to burn to a HDD or USB - download the software balenaEtcher, and burn the .img to the target drive.
+For writing to a normal USB you can also just use win32 disk imager.
-In Windows, to burn to a USB flash drive - download the software Rufus, and burn the .img to the target drive.

 ## Step 2 - Boot into Quake-bootable
 When booting, press the key to open boot options (usually F8), and choose the disk to boot from.